Courses by Industry Authorities

 Learning Outcomes

-• Understand the safety factors used in the code and the differences with other codes,
+• Understand the safety factors used in the EN 13480 code and the differences with other design codes,

 Who should attend this course

-• Those involved in pipe system design projects for systems installed within Europe and designed as per the EN13480.
+• Those involved in pipe system design projects for systems installed within Europe.

 Prerequisites